-Long time ago, at the dawn of the computer era there were funny legends about The Real Programmer who writes only in FORTRAN, drinks a lot of coffee and beer and NEVER, I mean NEVER writes comments.
-Today the things are different and the programming is not that mystery magic it used to be and all bosses respected.
-Today even the children know how to click on the keys and how to write program code even before they know how to write pothooks in their notebooks.
+Long time ago, at the dawn of the computer era there were funny legends about The Real Programmer.
+He writes only in FORTRAN, drinks a lot of coffee and beer and NEVER, I mean NEVER writes comments.
+Today the things are different and the programming is not that mystery magic it used to be.
+And the bosses do not respect it so much as they did.
+Today even the children know how to click on the keys and how to write program code.
+Even before they know how to write pothooks in their notebooks.

 The same logical process happened to the evaluation of the Real programmer’s qualities.
 It is based on a scientific ground and there is nothing subjective or accidental anymore.
-A psychological test have been developed that determines your programmer’s personality.
+A psychological test has been developed and it determines your programmer’s personality.
 The authors claim that it is based on Myers-Briggs tests and that it is absolutely serious although I found some of the questions very funny.

 Your programmer personality type is: PHTB